 Fort Myers Motorcycle Accidents

 Motorcyclists do not have to purchase PIP insurance.
 Therefore, riders who were injured due to another’s negligence may be eligible for legal recourse - regardless of whether they surpass Florida’s injury threshold.
-Our motorcycle accident attorneys have a history of success in collecting and presenting evidence that illustrates another driver’s negligence and, as a result, have recovered substantial awards for our clients through both settlement negotiations and litigation.
-In motorcycle accident cases, a motorist may be considered negligent if he or she turns left into the biker’s path, fails to pay attention to surrounding vehicles and conditions, fails to give the motorcyclist the right of way, or operates his or her vehicle while distracted.
+Our motorcycle accident lawyers have a history of success in collecting and presenting evidence that illustrates another driver’s negligence and, as a result, have recovered substantial awards for our clients through both settlement negotiations and litigation.
+In motorcycle wreck cases, a motorist may be considered negligent if he or she turns left into the biker’s path, fails to pay attention to surrounding vehicles and conditions, fails to give the motorcyclist the right of way, or operates his or her vehicle while distracted.

 Injuries and Compensation